 If so, you are not alone.
 Thousands of people deal with this same issue every year.

-What you want to avoid doing is being like thousands of people who end up with a bad deal.
+You want to avoid doing it is being like thousands of people who end up with a bad deal.
 You want to come up on top.

-In this article, I am going to show you exactly how to buy a good used pontoon boat and not overpay for it.
+In this article, I will show you exactly how to buy a good used pontoon boat and not overpay for it.